-Although Kapha types will be most effected by the increased Kapha in our environment during the wintertime, all body types can just as easily become prey to these not-so-desired qualities that winter often bestows upon us.
-In fact, even areas such as my own hometown in Colorado can induce a state of Seasonal Affective Disorder (SAD), despite our fairly mild and extremely sunny winters.
-Of course if you live in an area that is mostly dark, damp, cold and dreary throughout the entirety of the winter months, it will be even more essential to take the proper steps to counterbalance the heaviness before it manifests.
+Although Kapha types will be most affected by the increased Kapha in our environment during the wintertime, all body types can just as easily become prey to these not-so-desired qualities that winter often bestows upon us.
+Even areas such as my hometown in Colorado can induce a state of Seasonal Affective Disorder (SAD), despite our fairly mild and extremely sunny winters.
+Of course, if you live in an area that is mostly grey, damp, cold, and dreary throughout the winter months, it will be even more essential to take the proper steps to counterbalance the heaviness before it manifests.
 Here are some symptoms to look out for.

 Common Symptoms of the Winter Blues (Seasonal Affective Disorder)